oracle/node-oracledb/doc/api.md

 With streaming, each row is returned as a `data` event.
 Query metadata is available via a `metadata` event.
-The `end` event indicates the end of the query results, however it is generally best to put end-of-fetch logic in the `close` event.
+The `end` event indicates the end of the query results.
+After the `end` event has been received, the Stream [destroy()][92] function should be called to clean up resources properly.
+Any further end-of-fetch logic, in particular the connection release, should be in the `close` event.

-Query results should be fetched to completion to avoid resource leaks, or the Stream [`destroy()`][92] method can be used to terminate a stream early.
+Query results should be fetched to completion to avoid resource leaks, or the Stream [`destroy()`][92] function can be used to terminate a stream early.
 When fetching, the connection must remain open until the stream is completely read and the `close` event received.
 Any returned [Lob](#lobclass) objects should also be processed first.